 - nausea, vomiting, or diarrhea

-In many cases, an overdose reversal drug, such as Naloxone, may help medically stabilize a person from the effects of overdose.
+In many cases, an overdose reversal drug, such as Naloxone, may help medically stabilize a person from the effects of the overdose.
 Once a person is medically stable, he or she could seek proper addiction treatment.

 Behavioral Signs Of Drug Abuse